Transfer news: Barcelona accidentally announce Denis Suarez loan to Arsenal | Goal.com

 Barcelona confirmed that midfielder Denis Suarez joined Arsenal on loan for the remainder of 2018-19, before quickly deleting the announcement from their website.

-The deleted post confirmed that prior to departing Barcelona, Suarez extended his contract by one year to take him through the 2020-21 season.
+The deleted post confirmed that prior to departing Barca, Suarez extended his contract by one year to take him through the 2020-21 season.

 In addition, the announcement confirmed that the Gunners would retain an option to buy Suarez, and would be paying his salary for the rest of the season.

-Goal reported earlier this week that a breakthrough had been made in talks between the two sides, with the 25-year-old set to join the Gunners for the rest of the season.
+Goal reported earlier this week that a breakthrough had been made in talks between the two sides, with the 25-year-old set to join the Gunners for the rest of the current campaign.

 On Tuesday, Barcelona manager Ernesto Valverde confirmed that a deal was nearing completion.